v4ngelix/w8-tracker/README.md

   1. Set up typescript compilation.
   2. Use proxying to avoid cors issues.
   3. Try to have a static index.html file served as a default.
 And BE deal only with the API.
-  4. Get root path from .env file.
-  5. Enable modular code writing, separate code to different files.
+  4. Enable modular code writing, separate code to different files.

 ### Devops:
   * Enable local server usage.
 Building and deploying to check changes is a very slow way of developing.